Omikhleia/room.js-ng2-cli/README.md

 ## Installation
 Steps:

-1. install **room.js** referring to its documentation, then launch the server
+1. install **room.js** referring to its own documentation
 1. Install **room.js-ng2-cli**
 1. Replace the default demonstration world in Room.JS by the one provided with the client (*demo* subfolder)
+1. Start the server
+1. Go to *roomjs-client2* and run `npm install`
 1. Edit the environment files in *roomjs-client2/src/environments* and configure the **serverURL** key to point to your own Room.JS instance (address and port)
-1. Go to *roomjs-client2* and run `npm install`
 1. Build and/or serve the client with Angular-CLI, as detailed in its own *README*

 ## Work in Progress